-- Improved land use management planning that incorporates fair land consolidation, sound natural resources management and social integration;
+- Improved land-use management planning, including participatory land consolidation, sound natural resource management and social integration;

-- Improved access to justice for land related conflicts and conflict resolution, fewer cases of land conflicts and appropriate compensation in case of expropriation;
+- Improved access to justice for land-related conflicts and conflict resolution.
+Fewer cases of land conflicts and equal opportunities for men and women;

-- Increased inclusiveness in access to land and land use documentation and land rental and land markets with special focus on women, youth and vulnerable people;
+- Increased inclusiveness in access to land, land use documentation, land rental and land markets.
+There is a particular focus on women, youth and vulnerable people;

-- Increased knowledge and learning on the effects of innovative approaches and/or scaling successful land governance methods which enhance structural change;
+- Increased knowledge and learning about the effects of innovative approaches and how to scale successful land governance methods that advance structural change;

-- New and improved action-oriented multi-stakeholder networks, enhancing just, inclusive and sustainable land governance.
+- New and improved action-oriented, multi-stakeholder networks.
+These networks help improve just, inclusive and sustainable land governance.

 - Making existing and new land-based investments inclusive and sustainable;